authgear/authgear-example-spa-js/README.md

 ## Project setup

+1. Run `npm install` to install project dependencies.
-For example, `npm run dev` will run the application using `nodemon`, monitoring for changes as we modify files.
+2. Next, run `npm run dev` to start the application using `nodemon`, monitoring for changes as we modify files.

 ### Configuration

 The project needs to be configured with your Authgear app's Endpoint and client ID in order for the authentication flow to work.

-To do this, in the filed called `authgear_config.json`, replace the values within with your own Authgear application credentials:
+To do this, in `app.js`, replace these values with with your own Authgear application credentials:

 ```json
 {